Zvstheworld/Balatro-Zvs-Mod/README.md

 You, of course, need Steamodded and Lovely.
 Go to your mods folder (type %AppData$/Balatro into the File Explorer search bar on Windows) and insert the ZvsModPack file from the zip.
 Inside the file, there should be all the mod content, and NOT another folder.

+# WORKS WITH:

+- Yahimod (overall fun combo)
+- Handy
+- Blueprint/Brainstorm (should work)
+- Cryptid (untested)

-# CURRENT VERSION: 1.0
+# CURRENT VERSION: 1.00.1

-- Released 20 jokers, each with unique references and abilities.
+- Patched NDev, should now not crash the game.